 So your recipe calls for a scant measurement.
 Sure, great.
 But you can’t seem to find your “scant” measuring tools.
 What is this recipe talking about?
-Sant is essentially a quick baking term for “barely there”.
-For example, one scant teaspoon means almost a full teaspoon.
+Scant is essentially a quick baking term for “barely there”.
+For example, a scant teaspoon means almost a full teaspoon.

 Hello!
 My name is Michelle, and I love baking.
 I guess that’s why I’ve been doing it for years.
 With so much experience in baking, I have come across a whole lot of terms and phrases, one of them being “scant”.
 It’s important to know your baking terms to get the recipe right!